Stan Cross

+Early life and education

 Cross was the third son born to English-born parents, Theophilus Edwin Cross, builder and architect, and his wife Florence, née Stanbrough, who met in Brisbane, married in Sydney then sought their fortune in the United States.
 His father hoped to make money there but only found work as a carpenter (he became secretary of the American Carpenters' Union).
 Cross was born on 3 December 1888 in Los Angeles, California.
 The family returned to Australia in 1892 when Stan was four years old and settled in Perth, Western Australia.

 Cross was a gifted student who attended Perth High School on a scholarship.
 The University of Adelaide offered him a scholarship but Cross turned it down due to his father's ill-health.

+Early career and London

 He left school at sixteen and joined the State Government Railways Department as a clerical cadet.
 He studied art for a number of years during the evenings at Perth Technical School.
 In 1912, at the age of twenty four, he resigned from his job and, with the financial assistance of his brother, travelled to London to study at Saint Martin's School of Art.
 During that time, some of his cartoons were accepted by Punch.
 Before sailing for England, he twice exhibited his paintings and pen-and-ink works, the first time in the West Australian Society of Arts 1913 Annual Exhibition, and the second in March 1914, with another Perth artist, Michael McKinlay.